-The County Health Center is located on a 21-acre parcel of land and consists of a hospital, an outpatient clinics building (the "39th Avenue Clinics"), a central plant and the remodeled portion of the 1954 hospital building, now used for hospital administration [which will be demolished and replaced as described above].
+The County Health Center is located on a 21-acre parcel of land and consists of a hospital, an outpatient clinics building (the "39th Avenue Clinics"), a central plant and an administration building.
 The hospital is a four-story building of approximately 350,000 square feet housing 227 acute and long-term beds.
 The hospital provides a full array of emergency, in-patient, psychiatric, imaging, laboratory, specialty health, skilled nursing, and surgical services.
 The medical/surgical, psychiatric, and intensive care units have an annual total of approximately 25,000 inpatient days.
 The surgery service and operating room also accommodates almost 2,500 surgeries annually.
 Additionally, the hospital operates both an acute Emergency Room (the "ER") and Psychiatric Emergency Services ("PES").
-The acute ER has over 33,000 visits each year, while PES has almost 3,000 visits each year.
-The 39th Avenue Clinics, which include clinics relating to adult care, senior care, pediatrics, OB/GYN, medical specialty, surgical specialty, dental, and sexually transmitted diseases, had 112,000 ambulatory clinic visits in fiscal year 2017-18, representing half of the total clinic visits in the entire County Health Center ambulatory clinic system.
-The County Health Center is part of the Medical Center.
+The administration building is a three story, 70,000 square foot, class A office building.
+The County Health Center is part of the San Mateo Medical Center ("SMMC").

-Construction of the County Health Center commenced in May 1994 and was completed in November 1998.
-The total cost of the construction of the County Health Center was approximately \$134.7 million and the insured value is approximately \$187.9 million, and the insured value, less the value of the 1954 building which will be demolished, is approximately \$167.9 million.
+Construction of the portion of the County Health Center that does not include the administration building commenced in May 1994 and was completed in November 1998.
+Construction of the administration building commenced in 2019 and is expected to be completed in 2022.
+The total cost of the construction of the County Health Center not including the administration building was approximately \$135 million and the insured value is approximately \$168 million.
+The total cost of the construction of the administration building is approximately \$175 million.
+During the construction period, the County has obtained standard "all risk" and other insurance together with performance bonds and liquidated damages that would be assigned to the Trustee at least in the approximate amount of the allocable Base Rental Payments.
 See "THE COUNTY OF SAN MATEO-County Services" "-Health-Related Services" herein.